 Our strategies for profiling and knowledge transfer include our publications and speaking at both scientific and stakeholder events.
 We encourage you to peruse our expansive catalogue of publications and encourage your contacting us to discuss our work, and importantly collaboration.

-ACN has established the International NanoMedicine Conference series, which will be in its 10th year in 2019.
-This event is regarded as the most significant nanomedicine meeting in the Southern Hemisphere and we hope to see you at our Conference.
+ACN has established the International NanoMedicine Conference series, which is regarded as the most significant nanomedicine meeting in the Southern Hemisphere and we hope to see you at our Conference.

 Co-Directors, Australian Centre for NanoMedicine